 Individual psychotherapy & addiction counselling

-Everyone experiences hurt or confusion at some point in their life, but for some this can leave you feeling as if you really can’t cope.
-Or it might cause you to feel unbearable anxiety or to become depressed and stressed .
+Everyone experiences hurt or confusion at some point in their life, but for some, it can leave you feeling as if you really can’t cope.
+It might cause you to feel unbearable anxiety or to become depressed and stressed.

 Private and confidential individual psychotherapy